 Selling a Green Deal property?
 What you need to know before you do

-Problems can arise when it comes to selling a home with a 'Green Deal'.
-Here's what you need to know before putting your property on the market.
+Complications can arise when selling a home with a Green Deal.
+Here's what you need to know before putting your property on the market:

-The Green Deal Loan
+The Green Deal loan

 Might having a Green Deal in place put off potential buyers?

 To make the scheme affordable, repayment figures are not supposed to exceed the financial savings made by the improvements.
 The homeowner should not experience any increase in day-to-day costs after the work has been carried out.

 However, buyers may assume that the improvements are reflected in the upfront asking price.
 Once the buyer discovers the liability for the outstanding loan, they are likely to want to renegotiate to reflect this lability.